In this latest series of articles, we are publishing interviews of some incredible women who are part of the tech industry or the broader STEM fields.

 If you could change one thing about the tech industry/business, what would it be?

-Encourage the setup of Research centers and facilities in the country.
+In the past few years, we have seen a mushroom growth of incubation centers, accelerators, and venture capitalists, especially in the Tech industry of Pakistan, which is commendable.
+However, I feel that we also need to encourage the setup of Research centers and facilities in the country.
 Unfortunately, not only do we lack behind, but our industry doesn’t facilitate research.
-I hope that one day we realize that the only way to lead forward in this rapidly changing world is to advance in the field of Technology Research.
+I hope that one day we realize that the only way to lead forward in this rapidly changing world is to advance in the field of Technology Research and make it a sustainable career option for future generations.

 How can WomenInTechPK help you and other women?

-WomenInTechPK is a strong, interactive support system for women like me who are actively seeking guidance and counseling.
-I believe the biggest support WomenInTechPK can give to women in the Tech Industry is providing a platform where their issues are not only heard without prejudice but solutions are offered as well.
+WomenInTechPK is a strong, interactive support system for women like me who are actively seeking support, guidance, and counseling.
+I have proudly seen it grow as one of the biggest platforms for the women in Pakistan belonging to the tech industry, where they freely voice their concerns, share their issues, and seek career guidance and mentorship.
+The best part is that the issues are not only heard without prejudice, but solutions are offered as well, uplifting and promoting each other selflessly.
 In our male-dominated society, having a community that has your back is absolutely fantastic!
+May this community prosper more each day.

 You can follow Sukaina Abbas using her profiles below, and please do not hesitate in hiring her for your next project.